visforvali/eng201-oer/_pages/assignments.md

 - Something you've learned from one of the week's assigned readings about research writing, *or*
 - Ssomething you'd like help deciphering in a scholarly text you're reading for one of your qualitative research project drafts.

-## Answering

-> ##### Due Dates
-> Your weekly answer post is due by 11:59PM every Fri (unless indicated differently on the Calendar).
-{: .block-danger}

 In your weekly Answer post, you'll attempt to answer:

 - A question one of your classmates posted that no one else has tried to answer yet
 - In addition to that required post, you can answer questions posed by other classmates, whether or not they have responses, to boost your participation grade

-## Other Low-Stakes Activities
+> ##### Due Dates

-Occasionally, you'll submit ungraded low-stakes writing that's building towards your essay drafts to your #team channel.
+> Occasionally, you'll submit ungraded low-stakes writing that's building towards your essay drafts to your #team channel.
 These activities are described and listed in the weekly modules when they're due.

-> ##### Due Dates
-> Any project-related team activities should be posted in your #team channels by the date/time indicated on the [Calendar](../calendar){:target="_blank"}.
+Any project-related team activities should be posted in your #team channels by the date/time indicated on the [Calendar](../calendar){:target="_blank"}.
-{: .block-danger}
+{: .block-warning}

 ## Process Reflections 🤔